Subscribe to updates

 Part I Reports on the Pension Fund Committee Agenda

-The Board was to be updated on Part I reports considered at the Pension Fund Committee meeting on 12 December 2025.
-Specific items highlighted for discussion included Budget Monitoring 2025/26 Q2 and the Responsible Investments Report.
-Updates on the Funding Strategy Statement Consultation and the Local Pensions Partnership Annual Report and Accounts 2024/25 were also on the agenda.
+The Board was updated on Part I reports considered by the Pension Fund Committee on 12 December 2025, specifically the Budget Monitoring 2025/26 Q2 and the Responsible Investments Report.
+The Head of Fund was scheduled to provide further details on decisions made regarding these items.

 Programme of Meetings 2026/27